-The Noxgear Tracer360 (I guess) pulls such a small amount of battery current to light the vest that the batteries were still able to power it in cold weather.
-Also, the batteries are protected inside a plastic case which I assume helps.
+Well, no. The Tracer360 (I guess) pulls such a small amount of battery current to light the vest that the batteries were still able to power it in even in cold weather.
+I have run in temperatures as low a 5 degrees Fahrenheit.

-Another thing I like about Tracer 360 is its lightweight design.
+Another thing I like about these vests is their lightweight design.

-The Tracer running vest weighs around 7 ounces and is designed to fit over your running gear.
+Both weigh around 7 ounces and are designed to fit over your running gear.

 One tip is to put it on and have someone adjust the vest for you.
 It adjusts using these beaded-stoppers (not sure what they are called) that you press down on to loosen the adjustment point and then release when you want the adjustment to hold in place.
 The whole process takes about 30 seconds.